 Organizational effort must be spent engaging the community in order to generate impact from open data.
 This will directly affect the success of an open data initiative.

 "In smart cities, open data represents a powerful tool to facilitate open innovation and to foster urban innovation.
-As a result, the use of open data strengthens the ecosystem of smart city solutions".
+As a result, the use of open data strengthens the ecosystem of smart city solutions", concludes Bart Gorynski, Managing Director of bee smart city.

 Explore more best practice solutions

 in open data and other action fields, please register for the bee smart city solution database.
-The database features more than 440 solutions across six smart city indicators.
+The database features more than 460 solutions - across six smart city indicators - that have been implemented in 400+ cities and communities.

 http://www.iftf.org/future-now/article-detail/smart-government-and-big-open-data-the-trickle-up-effect/, accessed Nov 5, 2017.